martyn-hash/The-link/DOCS/target_delivery_date.md

-# Target Delivery Date Implementation Plan
+# Target Delivery Date Implementation

+**Status: IMPLEMENTED** (December 2025)

 ## Overview

-This document outlines the plan to add a **Target Delivery Date** field to services and projects.
+This document describes the **Target Delivery Date** field that has been added to services and projects.
 This creates a three-date model:

 | Date Field | Purpose | Example (VAT Service) |
 |------------|---------|----------------------|